 Essentially, the introduction of Making Tax Digital means businesses should use computer software for their accounting, so can no longer rely on paper book-based ledgers.

-MTD is live as of 1 April 2019 for VAT payments, while other forms of business tax will likely follow from 2020 onward, although at the time of writing the UK government has not yet confirmed this.
+MTD was live as of 1 April 2019 for VAT payments, while other forms of business tax will likely follow in the future.

 VAT-registered businesses above the VAT threshold (currently £85,000) must submit VAT returns via software and keep their VAT records digitally.